-Further, Zogravu and Sava (2014) applied the Armey's model in order to determine the optimal volume of current and capital public expenditures which permit to maximize growth.
-The results showed that the optimal level of public spending has a positive effect on economic growth.
-Indeed, the optimal level of capital public expenditures should be higher than the observed level.
-Nevertheless, the current expenditures should decrease.
+Zugravu and Sava (2014) applied the Armey's model in order to determine the optimal volume of current and capital public expenditures which permit to maximize growth.
+The results demonstrated that the optimal level of public spending has a positive effect on economic growth.

-Based on Armey's model, Altunc and Aydin (2013) showed that the optimal government expenditure for Turkey, Romania and Bulgaria range from 22% to 25% of GDP.
+Similarly, Altunc and Aydin (2013) showed that the optimal government expenditure for Turkey, Romania and Bulgaria range from 22% to 25% of GDP.
 If this share exceeds this threshold, the effect of public expenditure becomes negative.